 Tuberculosis (TB) is a contagious airborne disease that typically affects the lungs.
 TB is caused by a bacterium called Mycobacterium tuberculosis.
-If a TB infection is not treated promptly, the bacterium can travel through the bloodstream.
+The bacterium can travel through the bloodstream if the TB infection is not treated quickly.
 It can infect other organs and tissues in the body.

 Sometimes, the bacterium will travel to the membranes surrounding the brain and spinal cord (the meninges).
 Infection of the meninges can result in the development of a life-threatening condition known as meningeal tuberculosis.
 Meningeal tuberculosis is also known as tubercular meningitis or TB meningitis.

 TB and TB meningitis can develop in children and adults of all ages.
 However, people with specific health problems are at greater risk for developing these conditions.

 Risk factors for TB meningitis include having a history of:

 - excessive alcohol use

 TB meningitis is rarely found in the United States because of high vaccination rates.
 In low-income countries, children between birth and 4 years old are most likely to develop this condition.